 As you age, your skin - particularly on the face - changes; laugh lines or other wrinkles can form, and your lips can also thin.
 Over time, this can cause you to look increasingly tired and older than you really are.
 Dermal fillers, also called soft tissue fillers, can smooth laugh lines, correct tear troughs, or plump up lips and cheeks to make you look more youthful and vibrant.

 These FDA-approved products can be made of hyaluronic acid, calcium hydroxylapatite, poly-L-lactic acid, or the patient's own cells.
 Non-surgical dermal fillers are minimally invasive and, depending on the filler, can last up to 18 months.
-To schedule a consultation to discuss dermal fillers with the experts at Asim Medical in Orlando, FL, call (407) 456-8082 or contact us.
+To schedule a consultation to discuss dermal fillers with the experts at Asim Medical in Altamonte Springs, FL, call (407) 456-8082 or contact us online.

 A wide variety of dermal filler treatments are available.
 Many dermal fillers are specialized for particular areas of the face, such as the lips or cheeks, and they may use any of several ingredients.